Pyrdacor/freeserf.net/README.md

 You can even implement your own renderer if you want.
 There are a bunch of interfaces in the Freeserf.Render namespace inside the core project that you can use for that.

 At the moment the sound engine is part of the renderer.
 This will change in the future.
 But you can implement your own sound engine independent of the renderer already if you want.

+If you need help or want to help developing, just [contact me](trobt@web.de).
+You can also contact me via [Issue Tracker](https://github.com/Pyrdacor/freeserf.net/issues) by adding a new issue and tag it as question.